weijiexi/Vibe-Coding/CssAndTailwind/Readme.md

   padding: 0;
 }
 ```

-⚠️ This can be overly powerful and is not recommended for most cases.
+> ⚠️ Use it with caution; it's very powerful and not recommended for frequent use.

-#### Alternative to Universal Selector
+##### 2.Alternative: Use inheritance

-Instead of using `*`, you can apply global styles to the `html` element.
-Many properties, such as `font-family`, are inherited:
+For example, apply font-family on `html` so it cascades to children:

 ```css
 html {